|

 or Degrading Treatment or Punishment (Convention against Torture),

+to which Belarus is also a state party.
 While the Belarusian government has been quick to resort to force

 against its citizens, often in the face of considerable condemnation